Victor Malca – Your Trusted Social Security Disability Attorney Based In Plantation, Florida

 If you want to do it yourself, here are three ways to check your social security disability application status:

-- Online – If you filed your application online, you may also keep track of it’s status in the SSA’s website.
+- Online – If you filed your application online, you can also keep track of its status on the SSA’s website.

 - Calling your local SSA Office (there are 51 in Florida)

 - Reaching out to the disability examiner who’s been assigned to evaluate your case.
 You can get the information from the Disability Determination Services (DDS).